The documentation you're currently reading is for version 3.0.0. Click here to view documentation for the latest stable version.

 # List all installed packs st2 pack list # Get detailed information about an installed pack st2 pack get core

-When using BWC and pack management actions, all the packs are installed into the
+When using EWC and pack management actions, all packs are installed into the system packs

 There’s over a hundred StackStorm packs already available to you!